-Benthic communities met restoration goals for the B-IBI at all fixed point stations in the Virginia portion of the Chesapeake Bay Mainstem except station CB5.4 were status was Severely Degraded.
-There were no trends in the B-IBI at any Mainstem stations (Figure 38) and relatively few trends in any of the individual benthic bioindicators (Appendix F - Section E).
-Probability-based benthic monitoring results for 2012 indicated that the distribution of samples meeting the restoration goals was widespread throughout the Virginia Mainstem with no discernable pattern (Figure 17) and that over 76% of the total area of the Virginia Chesapeake Bay Mainstem met the restoration goals (Figure 18).
-A significant increasing trend in proportion of area meeting restoration goals was detected in the Virginia Chesapeake Bay Mainstem (Figure 19).
+Benthic communities met restoration goals for the B-IBI at most fixed point stations in the Virginia portion of the Chesapeake Bay Mainstem except station CB5.4 were status was Severely Degraded and station CB6.1 were status was marginal (Figure 35).
+There were no trends in the B-IBI at any Mainstem stations (Figure 36) and relatively few trends in any of the individual benthic bioindicators (Appendix G - Figure 8).
+Probability-based benthic monitoring results for 2013 indicate that 32% of the total area of the Virginia Chesapeake Bay Mainstem failed to meet the restoration goals (Figure 15).
+A significant decreasing trend in the proportion of area failing to meet the restoration goals was detected in the Virginia Chesapeake Bay Mainstem (Figure 16).

-Water quality conditions based on the WQI were Very Poor in the Mainstem but improvements with respect to nutrients were observed that could eventually result in improvements in the WQI.
-However, water clarity, as measured using Secchi depth, is a widespread problem in the Mainstem as evidenced both by the low WQI values and the degrading trends observed in all segments.
-This particular water quality issue has been consistently observed during the last six years.
+Water quality conditions based on the WQI were generally Fair to Good in the Mainstem and there were widespread improvements with respect to nutrients observed.
+However, water clarity, as measured using Secchi depth, is a widespread problem in the Mainstem as evidenced by the degrading trends observed in all segments.
+This particular water quality issue has been consistently observed during the last seven years.
 Reductions in water clarity do not appear to be related to changes in total suspended solids concentrations and have occurred despite the reductions in nutrients.
 The lack of long term changes in freshwater input suggest that there is a limited connection between trends in water clarity and changes in the flow regime.

 However a more rigorous statistical investigation of the relationships between water clarity (Secchi depth) and other water quality parameters as well as other potential causative factors such as freshwater flow, individual phytoplankton groups or species, colored dissolved organic material is required before the underlying causes of poor water clarity in the Mainstem can be adequately explained.

 With respect to living resources, the Virginia Chesapeake Bay Mainstem was probably the least impacted of all of the basins examined in this report.
-Phytoplankton community status, as measured using the P-IBI was Fair at all stations.
+Phytoplankton community status, as measured using the P-IBI was Fair or Fair-Good at all stations.
 However, there are some indications that phytoplankton communities are degrading as indicated by the degrading trends in Margalef species diversity and cyanobacteria biomass found at all stations.
 These degrading conditions may also be favorable to a variety of new invasive species entering Bay waters.
 An example of this is the toxic dinoflagellate Alexandrium monilatum and its presences in the York River and lower Bay reported that occurred in 2007 and following years, possibly establishing its future presence in these waters (Marshall and Egerton, 2009a, Egerton et al. 2012).
-Reduction of nutrients in the

-Bay should continue to be a focus of management actions to insure reductions in algal blooms in the Bay and provide a less hospitable environment for invasive species.
+Reduction of nutrients in the Bay should continue to be a focus of management actions to insure reductions in algal blooms in the Bay and provide a less hospitable environment for invasive species.
 A major indicator regarding the health status of the Bay and an indicator of any significant trends, are the phytoplankton species living in the Bay.
 The monitoring program provides management with a first-hand and immediate appraisal of this status.
-It will also provide an important alert system to the presence and significance of potentially harmful algal species present, and indications of the environmental factors associated with their development.
+It also provides an important alert system to the presence and significance of potentially harmful algal species present, and indications of the environmental factors associated with their development.
 These factors work in tandem with the individual rivers in this monitoring program.
 Appropriate management practices for the Bay begins with and centers on each tributary that enters the Bay.